Pol Pot: Vietnamese Invasion: 1978–1979

 On 25 December 1978, the Vietnamese Army launched its full-scale invasion.
 Its columns initially advanced into north-east Cambodia, taking Kratie on 30 December and Stung Treng on 3 January.
 The Vietnamese main force then entered Cambodia on 1 January 1979, heading along Highways one and seven toward Phnom Penh.
 Cambodia's forward defences failed to stop them.
 With an attack on Phnom Penh imminent, in January Pol Pot ordered Sihanouk and his family to be sent to Thailand.
 The entire diplomatic corps followed shortly after.
 On 7 January, Pol Pot and other senior government figures left the city and drove to Pursat.
 They spent two days there before moving on to Battambang.

 After the Khmer Rouge evacuated Phnom Penh, Mok was the only senior government figure left in the city, tasked with overseeing its defence.
-Nuon Chear ordered the cadres in control of S-21 to kill all remaining inmates prior to it being captured by the Vietnamese.
+Nuon Chea ordered the cadres in control of S-21 to kill all remaining inmates prior to it being captured by the Vietnamese.
 However, the troops guarding the city were unaware how close the Vietnamese Army actually were; the government had concealed the extent of the Vietnamese gains from the population.
 As the Vietnamese approached, many officers and other soldiers guarding the city fled; the defence was highly disorganised.
 There were isolated examples of Cambodian villagers killing Khmer Rouge officials in revenge.
 In January, Vietnam installed a new government under Samrin, composed of Khmer Rouge who had fled to Vietnam to avoid the purges.
 The new government renamed Cambodia the "People's Republic of Kampuchea".
 Although many Cambodians had initially hailed the Vietnamese as saviours, over time resentment against the occupying force grew.